plfa/plfa.github.io/src/plfa/part2/Subtyping.lagda.md

 [DeBruijn]({{ site.baseurl }}/DeBruijn/) chapter, but adapted to extrinsic terms.
 Thus, the `subst` function is split into two parts: a raw `subst` function that operators on terms and a `subst-pres` lemma that proves that substitution preserves types.
-We define `subst` in the section and postpone `subst-pres` to the [Preservation](#subtyping-pres) section.
+We define `subst` in this section and postpone `subst-pres` to the [Preservation](#subtyping-pres) section.
 Likewise for `rename`.